 Finally, all these studies come together to inform our understanding of structure and evolution on the grandest scale.
 Exquisitely careful analysis of the microwave background reveals deep secrets of the early universe -- in the period just after the Big Bang.

-KIPAC was founded to explore these new fronts and challenges in astrophysics and cosmology.
+KIPAC was founded in 2003 to explore these new fronts and challenges in astrophysics and cosmology.
 We bring the power of theory, computation, experiments and observations to bear on these questions.
-We are a broad community of close to 200 people with diverse interests in astrophysics and cosmology.
-Our efforts are organized as the Kavli Institute for Particle Astrophysics and Cosmology, or KIPAC, an independent laboratory of Stanford University.
-Initiated with a generous grant from Fred Kavli and The Kavli Foundation, KIPAC is housed at the SLAC National Accelerator Laboratory and in the Varian Physics and Physics & Astrophysics buildings on the Stanford campus.
-The lab is funded in part by Stanford University and the United States Department of Energy.
+We are a broad community of more than 150 scientists with diverse interests in astrophysics and cosmology.
+Our efforts are organized as the Kavli Institute for Particle Astrophysics and Cosmology, or KIPAC, one of 19 independent laboratories, centers, and institutes of Stanford University.
+Initiated with a generous grant from Fred Kavli and The Kavli Foundation, KIPAC is housed at the SLAC National Accelerator Laboratory and in the Physics & Astrophysics and Varian Physics buildings on the Stanford campus.
+The institute is funded in part by Stanford University and the United States Department of Energy.